 - Transfer the cabbage-caraway blend and liquid brine into the mason jar.
 Make sure the cabbage is completely submerged under the liquid in the jar.
 Cover it with a fermentation weight to ensure it’s completely anaerobic (“without air”).

-- Enjoy a spoonful 1-4x/day around meal times for best results.
-Try adding to salads, sandwiches, or over eggs for some extra flavor to your meal!
+- Probiotic sauerkraut makes a great addition to salads, sandwiches, or over eggs for some extra flavor to your meal!

 A few words of caution:

-- The cabbage in sauerkraut and kimchi may or may not be well tolerated for people with SIBO or on a low-FODMAP diet.
-I always encourage people to listen to their bodies.
+- The cabbage in probiotic sauerkraut and kimchi may or may not be well tolerated for people with SIBO or on a low-FODMAP diet.
+Napa cabbage is considered lower in FODMAPS so you may be able to enjoy sauerkraut in moderation!
+But I always encourage people to listen to their bodies.

-- This recipe is high in sodium, which is not ideal for somebody with heart failure, kidney issues or hypertension, following a low-salt therapeutic diet.
+- This probiotic sauerkraut recipe is great for gut health in many cases, but it’s also very high in sodium, which is not ideal for somebody with heart failure, kidney issues or hypertension, following a low-salt therapeutic diet.

 I hope this recipe may serve as a resource for you on your journey, whether preventive or healing.
 Thanks for reading!